randy-yan/test/README.md

-just test,have no actual means！
+just test,have no actual means!!

+just smile,happy everyday and keep healthy,enjoy life!